realityengines/deepagent_automation/docs/slack-integration.md

 In GitHub Actions, the Slack token is stored as a secret named `SLACK_BOT_TOKEN`.
 This is automatically used by the workflow.

+### Adding the Secret to GitHub

+1. Go to your GitHub repository
+2. Click on "Settings" tab
+3. In the left sidebar, click on "Secrets and variables" → "Actions"
+4. Click on "New repository secret"
+5. Name: `SLACK_BOT_TOKEN`
+6. Value: Your Slack bot token (starts with `xoxb-`)
+7. Click "Add secret"

 ## Setting Up for Local Testing

 To test the Slack integration locally, you need to set the `SLACK_TOKEN` environment variable: